Service Update during COVID-19

 headspace Bundaberg continues to provide support to young people between 12-25, their families and friends, as an essential mental health service.

 Providing ongoing services is important to us, and in the interest of keeping us all safe, we are transitioning to the use of phone and video via the secure HealthDirect network.
 If you feel that this does not meet your needs, please phone to discuss.
 All GP's and external services please use our referral form

-Please note our operating hours, however we are available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Bundaberg Mental Health Unit on 4150 2620.
+Please note our open hours; however we are available after hours by appointment only if prior arrangement is made. headspace is not a crisis service, if you need immediate support please call 000 or Community Mental Health 4150 2620.

 - Monday: 8:30am - 8:00pm

 - Wednesday: 8:30am - 8:00pm

 - Friday: 8:30am - 4:30pm

 headspace Bundaberg is operated by United Synergies is a not-for-profit organisation established in 1989.
 Everything we do is dedicated to building better lives.
 United Synergies support people across Southern Queensland from our sites in Tewantin, Maroochydore, Toowoomba and Caboolture. .
 All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central Queensland, Wide Bay, Sunshine Coast PHN is an independent not-for-profit commissioning organisation funded by the Commonwealth Department of Health to improve the health outcomes of the region..